meganz/mpenc_doc/source/engineering.rst

   These are append-only data structures that hold messages in causal order.

-  Transcript is a data structure that holds a causal ordering of all messages, including non-content messages used for flow control, and other non-user concerns.
+  Transcript is a data structure that holds a causal ordering of all messages, including non-content messages used for flow control and other lower-level concerns.
 It provides basic query methods, and graph traversal and recursive merge algorithms.
 (The latter is only for aiding future research topics.)

-  MessageLog presents some linearisation of this for UX purposes, optionally aggregates multiple transcripts (from multiple subsessions in HybridSession), and filters out non-content messages whilst retaining relative ordering.
+  MessageLog is a *user-level* abstraction of Transcript; it linearises the underlying causal order for UX purposes, aggregates multiple transcripts (from multiple subsessions) together, and filters out non-content messages whilst retaining relative ordering.

 FlowControl
   This defines an interface that SessionBase consults on liveness issues, such